A topic from the subject of Advanced Chemistry in Chemistry.

 • Spectral analysis is the interpretation of the results of spectroscopic experiments.

-• Some of the most common types of spectroscopic techniques include:
+• Some common spectroscopic techniques include:

 Main Concepts

 Spectroscopic techniques are based on the principle that different types of atoms and molecules absorb or emit electromagnetic radiation at specific wavelengths.
+This interaction provides a "fingerprint" unique to the substance.

 Experiment: Spectroscopic Techniques and Spectral Analysis